dianasolangel/dianasolangel.github.io/README.md

 Classifying stars, galaxies, and quasars based on their properties such as temperature, luminosity, and spectral class using data analysis and machine learning techniques.

 #### Data
-- Dataset used in this project includes several attributes related to each object, captured through different spectral filters and measurement techniques.
+- The ataset used in this project includes several attributes related to each object, captured through different spectral filters and measurement techniques.

 #### Methodology
 - **Data Loading and Exploration:** Initial dataset assessment.